Exabyte-io/documentation/docs/materials/creating-structures.md

 ### Passivation

-Except in rare cases such the real world is not made up of perfect materials extended out to macroscopic directions.
+Except in rare cases such the real world is not made up of perfect materials extended out to macroscopic dimensions.
 This means that the perfect structures must terminate at some point or contain defects in their atomic structure.
 If we leave these defects to simply be the absence of atoms, that is unphysical because it implies that eletrons in the structure are free to bond with anything and that is unstable.
 At Exabyte.io we are focused on developing a capabilty to passivate with a wide variety of atoms in both a directed and automated manner to satisfy certain chemistry rules.

 ### Interface generation